 The question was usually followed by one of the following: silence, huh?
 George Washington, or a plethora of other answers.
 Some people would ask for a hint.
 Mind you this was long before the game show concept of lifelines.
 At that point, Lou would say "He chopped down a cherry tree."
 Those who gave the right answer did win and they would then be asked for their address to which the coupon for the free portrait would be delivered within one week.
 Of course, the "winners" were then lured into buying an entire portrait package when the "free 16x 20" was shot, but many did just happily take the free portrait they had won because of their vast knowledge of the US Treasury system.

 Lou found comedy in every single call, even if the people were mean and nasty to her, she was never mean and nasty.
 She just laughed.

 I remember laughing so hard tears rolled down our cheeks daily.

-All this laughter may sound uneventful to some, normal to some, not really notable news for a twelve year old girl to be laughing, but in my life laughter was not the norm and it was very notable.
+All this laughter may sound uneventful to some, normal to some, not really notable news for a twelve-year-old girl to be laughing, but in my life laughter was not the norm and it was very notable.

 Today I remember all the smiles and laughter from my Aunt Lou and say thank you.

-Aunt Lou passed away Friday at the age of 89.
+Aunt Lou passed away on Friday at the age of 89.
 I believe she is now in Heaven still laughing.

 The memory verse my children's Sunday School class had last week was "Each one should use whatever gift he has to serve others."
 I Peter 4:10 I believe my Aunt Lou Vails applied that verse to her life daily as she served others through her gift of laughter she graciously shared.
 Are you using your gift to serve others?